CrusaderX/kubernetes/helm/README.md

 ```

-2. Imagine that someone what to deploy service with `:latest` tag (please, don't do this).
+2. Imagine that someone want to deploy service with `:latest` tag (please, don't do this).
 Anyway, we can
 do some tricks.
 Add `env` variable that will be changed every deploy and do not forget to set `imagePullPolicy` to `Always`